 On one occasion, late in his life, Sir Robert Watson-Watt, considered by many to be the "inventor of radar," reportedly was pulled over in Canada for speeding by a radar-gun toting policeman.
 His remark was, "Had I known what you were going to do with it I would never have invented it!"

-He accidentally shot himself because his gun was in a style of clothing that only an idiot would wear to a nightclub.
+He accidentally shot himself because his gun was in the waistband of his sweatpants, a style of carrying that only an idiot would do with a style of clothing that only an idiot would wear to a nightclub.

 The NYPD only found out about this because it was on the news, because he was so popular, and not because he'd gone to a hospital. note Hospitals in New York are required to report gunshot wounds; because the hospital did not do this because Plaxico was famous, and were found out because he was so famous, this makes an example for them too.

 King James II of Scotland was a big supporter of the use of then-modern artillery in warfare.
 He was killed when one of his own cannons exploded.

 His namesake James IV of Scotland was also a major patron of artillery and modern warfare and also had a sucky fate.
 He met his end when he invaded England with a huge but inexperienced army and got trapped on a hill where he couldn't depress the guns low enough to hit the English while they pounded him.
 Forced to personally lead a headlong Death-or-Glory Attack to get off the hill, he ran into a storm of cannon and longbow fire only to discover his pikes were nigh-ineffective against the armored English Billmen.
 He, most of his army, and a huge chunk of Scotland's nobility died in the attempt.